andrew/ultimate-awesome/README.md

 - [awesome-hummingbirds](https://github.com/jcmkk3/awesome-hummingbirds) - A list of keyboards inspired by the Hummingbird.
 - [awesome-deved](https://github.com/kamranayub/awesome-deved) - DevEd with umami.
 Awesome List of developer education covering blogs, tutorials, academies, visual essays, games, and more.
 - [awesome-Occupancy-research](https://github.com/keithAND2020/awesome-Occupancy-research) - Papers on occupation, including monocular and multi-view in autonomous driving scenarios.
-- [awesome-lunchmoney](https://github.com/lunch-money/awesome-lunchmoney) - A curated list of Lunch Money resources for developers.
 - [awesome-ApacheSpark-collections](https://github.com/Mageswaran1989/awesome-ApacheSpark-collections) - A curated list of awesome Apache Spark packages and resources.
 - [awesome-robotics-teaching](https://github.com/mathworks-robotics/awesome-robotics-teaching) - Collection of curriculum and useful examples for robotics and autonomous systems education using MATLAB® and Simulink® for different stages of learning.
 - [my-awesome-lua](https://github.com/MegaBedder/my-awesome-lua) - My list of quality Lua packages and resources.